microsoft/appcenter-sdk-apple/README.md

 Below are the steps on how to integrate the compiled libraries in your Xcode project to setup the Sonoma SDK for your iOS app.

-1. Download the [Sonoma iOS SDK](http://bing.com) package which is provided as a zip file.
+1. Download all the [Sonoma iOS SDK](https://github.com/Microsoft/Sonoma-SDK-iOS/releases) frameworks provided as a zip file from the Releases page from our GitHub repo.

 2. Unzip the file and you will see different frameworks for each Sonoma service.
 There is a framework called `SonomaCore`, which is required in the project as it contains the logic for persistence, forwarding etc.